Sewage, "sloppy fits" and a tomb: Goldman's India build

 The economic boom of recent years has helped to improve construction standards, local developers said.

-"Some of our buildings are better than some American ones," said J. C. Sharma, chairman of Bangalore-based Sobha Developers (SOBH.NS), which has built more than 24 million square feet of space for technology company Infosys (INFY.NS).
+"Some of our buildings are better than some American ones," said J. C. Sharma, chairman of Bangalore-based Sobha Developers, which has built more than 24 million square feet of space for technology company Infosys.
 "Foreign architects should come and see the buildings here to realise India is also improving, although more slowly than China."

 RISKS